yksingh1097/yksingh1097/README.md

 Backend design: message lifecycle as a formal state machine, pluggable hint generation via Strategy + Factory, a Chain of Responsibility moderation pipeline every message passes through, and a Facade coordinating state, timers, and events.

 Built and shipped solo, deployment, database, moderation, real-time push, and CI all wired up end to end.

+## Some Practice to keep hands dirty

+I have been doing some practice to keep my hands dirty every now and then.